sorin-davidoi/fullcalendar-calendar/README.md

 Documentation and demo available [here](http://sorin-davidoi.github.io/fullcalendar-calendar/components/fullcalendar-calendar/).

-**Note**: This is no longer maintained and will not be ported to Polymer 2/3.
-However, PRs are welcomed for bugfixes.
+⚠️ This is no longer maintained and will not be ported to Polymer 2/3.
+However, PRs are welcomed for bugfixes. ⚠️

 # Install